 Wilson is a very small city located in the state of Oklahoma.
 With a population of 1,422 people and just one neighborhood, Wilson is the 206th largest community in Oklahoma.

-When you are in Wilson, you'll notice that it is more blue-collar than most other communities in America.
-45.99% of Wilson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wilson is a blue-collar town, with 45.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wilson is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Wilson who work in sales jobs (10.65%), management occupations (7.72%), and office and administrative support (7.56%).

 Telecommuters are a relatively large percentage of the workforce: 20.90% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.